- HeinOnline Database Functions, Structure & Technical Information

 - What is KBART?

-- Using Syntax and Field Searching in the Main Full Text Search Bar
+- Using Syntax and Field Searching with One-Box Search

 - When I download a PDF from HeinOnline, there is a red X where the PDF should be.
 What can I do?